Xe/site/blog/a-weapon-to-surpass-metal-gear.markdown

 same arguments cycle back and forth throughout the forums with new dramatis personae every iteration.

-To be clear, this theory has literally written is absolute nonsense and probably not worth taking too seriously.
+To be clear, this theory as literally written is absolute nonsense and probably not worth taking too seriously.
 A lot of this theory was originally designed to come up with reasons why people in forums will just randomly vanish forever, never to be seen or heard from again.